 Overnight Considerations In Hot Weather

 If you care for species that must be closed inside overnight in order to be protected from predators, be sure to consider how to keep these spaces cool and ventilated while still remaining predator-proof.
-For avian residents and small mammals such as rabbits, covering windows with galvanized hardware cloth will allow windows to remain open overnight while still keeping residents safe.
+For avian residents and small mammals such as Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource., covering windows with galvanized hardware cloth will allow windows to remain open overnight while still keeping residents safe.
 You can also use galvanized hardware cloth to build a screen door to offer protection while still allowing for airflow (“standard” household screens should be reinforced with hardware cloth, as they will not provide adequate predator protection).
 It’s best to close residents into their space as late in the day as you can without compromising their safety.
 We aren’t recommending waiting until after the sun has set to close in vulnerable residents, but there’s a big difference between closing someone in shortly before sunset and closing them in mid-afternoon.
 The same is true when it comes to letting everyone out- it’s best to do so as early in the morning as you can.

 If larger residents are closed inside or closed off their pasture overnight for their safety, it’s ideal if you can give them access to these spaces early in the morning when temperatures are still cool.
 Individuals may prefer going out to graze, root, or explore in the morning before the temperatures warm up, and then spend the hottest part of the day inside before venturing out again in the evening when (or if) temperatures cool off again.
 Pay attention to your residents’ routines and preferences, and when safe to do so, try to adjust things to allow for these routines.